A Beautiful Town Located in the Southwest of Ireland.

 Molly Gallivan’s Cottage & Traditional Farm is a great attraction for visitors of all age groups.
 It’s scenic, authentic, and interesting; what’s not to like?
 Quick tip, if you have the time, take a stroll to the top of the hill to enjoy the stunning scenery.

 There is a great souvenir shop that offers knitwear and other merchandise at very reasonable prices.
 There’s no charge for the small farm visit, you can pay whatever you deem fit in the donation box.
 See my web page on Molly Gallivan’s Visitor Centre here.

 Bonane Heritage Park

 Those interested in archaeology can’t afford to miss a trip to Bonane Heritage Park, which is only 10 km south on the N71.
 The 90 sq km park is an archaeological reserve comprising of 250 heritage sites surrounded by the Sheehy and Caha Mountains.

 A 2-km looped walkway serves as the access point to the many sites, varying from the Stone Age to the pre-famine era.
-A local family generously donated the land in the public interest, and local volunteers look after its upkeep.
+A local family generously donated the land in the public interest, and local volunteers looked after its upkeep.

 The park offers breathtaking scenery of the Sheen Valley.
 They even have a Fairy Walk, which is a big hit with children and adults alike.
 There are information boards for all the sites.
 You will have to wear your walking boots because the hill is quite steep.